 Victims bemoan the loss of livelihoods as floods destroy crops

-At Ahoada West Local Government Area (LGA) in Rivers State, Social Action’s monitoring team visited Mbiama, Akieoniso, Akinima, Joinkrama 1, Joinkrama 2 and Joinkrama 3 in mid-October.
+At Ahoada West Local Government Area (LGA) in Rivers State, Alone’s monitoring team visited Mbiama, Akieoniso, Akinima, Joinkrama 1, Joinkrama 2 and Joinkrama 3 in mid-October.
 At Akieoniso, the entire community was submerged.
 One woman had died.
 Children were bathing in the flood waters with rashes on their bodies.

 Children bathing in flood waters

 Community members sat under canopies along the road with some of their properties and household utensils.
 Community leaders reported that the National Emergency Management Agency (NEMA) brought only five canopies to the over one thousand people affected by the flooding in the community.